imanlab/iml_dl_tutorial/README.md

 ## Getting Started

-If you are completely new the best place to start probably is the [useful resources](useful-resources/) page.
+If you are completely new the best place to start probably is the ["where to start"](resources/where-to-start.md) page.

 ## Examples

-The folder [examples](examples) contains some practical examples that you can look at, analyze and test to get a first hands-on experience with deep learning code.
+The [examples](examples) folder contains some practical examples that you can look at, analyze and test to get a first hands-on experience with deep learning code.

 ## Contact